Prefetcher: Configuration

 The recommended value is 3.
 Values higher than 3 do not increase performance, and changing the value to 2 will not make Windows boot faster.
-The EnablePrefetcher value does not affect Superfetch.

 Incorrect tweaking of the prefetcher

 Often found on the Internet is the "/prefetch:1" application tweak, which is a valid but misunderstood switch.
 It is used to distinguish between different operating modes of an executable in case those different modes would have significantly different prefetch traces.

 A second myth is that the user should delete the prefetch folder contents to speed up the computer.
 If this is done, Windows will need to re-create all the prefetch files again, thereby slowing down Windows during boot and program starts until the prefetch files are created—unless the prefetcher is disabled.

 Windows maintains prefetch files in the Prefetch folder for up to the 128 most recently launched programs.